 In September 2013 we initiated a review to examine the risks and hazards of offshore helicopter operations in the UK, which was conducted in conjunction with the European Aviation Safety Agency (EASA) and the Norwegian Civil Aviation Authority.
 A report of the review was published in February 2014 entitled CAP1145: Safety review of offshore public transport helicopter operations in support of oil and the exploitation of oil and gas.
-Two progress reports to this review have been was published:
+Two progress reports to this review and a final report have been published:

+- CAP1243 Safety review of offshore public transport helicopter operations in support of the exploitation of oil and gas - Progress report (January 2015)

 The review put forward 32 actions and 29 recommendations to helicopter operators, the oil and gas industry, manufacturers and EASA which will improve offshore helicopter safety around the following four main areas: